rkronen/Brook90_R/README.md

 * meteorological data
     + data_input_WB_1999_point.txt
 * catchment parameters
-    + 6 .txt files where the characteristics of the catchment can be changed
+    + 6 txt-files where the characteristics of the catchment can be changed

 #### Download the data
 As the second step the files can be downloaded and unpacked.

 #### Run the programm
 The first step is to open B90V4.Rmd.
-There the "projectpath" has to be changed.
-How this must be done is described there.
-Then to run the programm in R, the MainProg.Rmd script has to be opened.
+There the "projectpath" has to be changed in the first R-chunk.
+How this must be done is described in the file.
+Then to run the programm MainProg.Rmd has to be opened.
 Important changes that have to be done in MainProg.Rmd are:

 * change the "projectpath", it has to be the same as in B90V4.Rmd
-* the the input data (meteorological data, precipitatin data, catchment parameters, .txt files) have to be in the same folder (is already done if you unpack the zip-folder)
+* the input data (meteorological data, precipitatin data, catchment parameters) have to be in the same folder
+  + is already done if you unpack the zip-folder
 * change catchment parameters (located in "Input_data" - folder) in these files, if necessary:
     + canopy.txt
     + fixed.txt